oncody/civ-board-game-2010/README.md

 1. Production
 1. Culture

-If a scout figure ends its movement in a friendly city center, then remove it from the board to add a caravan token on that city center (max of 1 per city).
+If a scout ends its movement in a friendly city center, then remove it from the board to add a caravan token on that city center (max of 1 per city).
 The token can be consumed to gain an additional 2 production.

 ### Blockade
 Any figure can blockade an enemy square by moving onto a square containing an enemy architecture.
 While blockaded, that architecture cannot be used in any capacity.
 While a wonder is blockaded, the wonder's card cannot be used.
 While a noble is blockaded, the noble's card cannot be used.